AndreasHGK/SellAll/README.md

 If you changed the config while the server is running you can do /sell reload.
 If you don't have perms it will look like the subcommand doesn't exist.

 The plugin will do the rest!
 Players need the `sellall.command` permission to use the /sell command.

+from 1.3.0:
+You can also sell items with specific meta.
+For instance, if you want to sell lapis for $7 you need to add `'351:4':7`.
+The '' is very important!